-Medical assistants play a vital role in the functioning of every single healthcare institution.
-Do you want to get this job?
-Well, you have to succeed in a difficult interview process, because the popularity of MA career has been growing steadily in recent years… many things have changed for you as an applicant:
+Medical assistants play a vital role in the functioning of every single medical practice.
+The popularity of this career has been growing steadily in recent years, which means for you:

-- One can find many job openings for medical assistants.
+- One can find plenty of job openings for medical assistants.

-- There are way more applicants for every single position, if we compare the situation to the one ten years ago.
+- There are way more applicants for every single position as ten years ago.

 - The interview process became more difficult and much more sophisticated for every single job seeker.

 What questions to expect?

-Every medical assistant interview starts with several general questions.
-Recruiters try to get an idea about your personality and asses your communication skills, social skills and some other abilities.
+Every medical assistant interview starts with several general, personal questions.
+Recruiters try to get an idea about your personality, motivation, goals, and asses your communication skills and some other abilities important for this role.
 They use the following questions in the first part of an interview:

 - Tell me something about your relevant working experience?